-Sponsored by the Milstein Family SVM Foundation
+Sponsored by Seymour and Vivian Milstein (SVM) Foundation

 Richard A. Flavell, Ph.D, FRS, Sterling Professor of Immunobiology, Investigator, Howard Hughes Medical Institute, Founding Chair Department of Immunobiology at Yale

 Dr. Flavell receives the 2017 Seymour and Vivian Milstein Award in recognition of his numerous contributions to cytokine biology.
 His work continues to shape our understanding of the pivotal role of cytokines in innate and adaptive immunity and how cytokines contribute to immune mediated diseases.
 Dr. Flavell is founding chair of the Department of Immunobiology at Yale and an Investigator of the Howard Hughes Medical Institute.
 After obtaining a Ph.D. degree in biochemistry from the University of Hull in 1970, he carried out postdoctoral training at the University of Amsterdam and the University of Zurich.
 Working with Charles Weissmann in Zurich in 1974, he modified genes in a virus and studied the resulting phenotype - the first example of what scientists now call “reverse genetics.”
 Subsequently, as a faculty member at the University of Amsterdam, he demonstrated the presence of introns in mammalian genes.
 In 1982, Dr. Flavell left academics to serve as the chief scientific officer of Biogen, but returned to academia in 1988 to join the faculty at the Yale School of Medicine.